Asian Boyz: Notable crimes

-In December 2006, three members of the gang were charged with beating a 15-year-old boy named Sang Vu to death in Utica, New York.
-Richie Nguyen, who was 16, was sentenced to 5 to 15 years of prison for manslaughter.
+In December 2006, three members of the gang were charged with beating a 15-year-old boy named Chino Vu to death in Utica, New York.
+Richie Nguyen, aged 16, was sentenced to 5 to 15 years of prison for manslaughter.
 Samnang Chou was sentenced to 10 years of prison for second-degree assault.

 In March 2008, four men followed 24-year-old Vutha Au from Santa Rosa and stopped at a gas station near Jenner, California, where they fatally shot him in public.
-Quentin Russell, who was age 24 at the time, was the shooter, and Sarith Prak, David Prak, and Preston Khaoone were charged in connection with the murder.
-All four defendants were convicted and sentenced to life without parole on July 27, 2012.
+The shooter was Quentin Russell, who was 24 years old at the time.
+Alongside him, Sarith Prak, David Prak, and Preston Khaoone were charged in connection with the murder.
+All four defendants were convicted and sentenced to life in prison without parole on July 27, 2012.

 In March 2011, founder Marvin Mercado was sentenced to life imprisonment for his mid 1990s murder of eight people.

+The Reccless Tigers originated in Fairfax County, Virginia and expanded statewide in 2011.
+They sold thousands of pounds of marijuana, cocaine, ecstasy and prescription drugs throughout Northern Virginia.
+The group is affiliated with the West Side Asian Boyz gang and high-ranking members have recently been arrested for murder.

 In December 2018, a high-ranking member named Derek Pires was arrested in Fall River, Massachusetts following a shooting that left no injuries.

-On April 15, 2019, five Asian Boyz and a Santa Monica 17th Street gang member were ambushed by a group of El Monte Flores 13 gang members at an Asian Boyz-run gambling den in Monterey Park, California.
-A shoot-out occurred, but there were no reported injuries, and a total of nine people were arrested in the days after.
+Gang activity involving the ABZ gang and a rival Sureno gang has occurred in Monterey Park, California, in 2019, although it resulted in no life threatening injuries or death.
+This set has more Chinese American and Vietnamese members.